republic-of-almost/mono/lib/nil/doc/readme.md

 Most data has to be attached to a node for it to exist.
 The exceptions are Transforms that are added by default.
 This data is special cased because it is very common and has inherited properties.

 Nil also has the concept of resources which are assets, data's who's lifetime is not attached to the lifetime of a node.

-## Future Things and TODO

-  - Nice to move out transforms from the graph, and have graph just nodes, and transforms as data like the rest of them.

 ## Examples